Alan M. Hunt: Artistic style and influences

 Some of the more recent paintings by Hunt diverge from his traditional subjects.
 Through experimentation, Hunt has developed his style to realistically capture fabrics such as satin and silk alongside the fur and feathers of his usual subject matter.

 Hunt's work has been shown alongside most of the world's most esteemed wildlife artists, including David Shepherd.

 Hunt's work was the subject of the book On The Edge in 2006.

 Wildlife conservation

 Hunt is motivated by conservation and this passion has driven many fundraising efforts during his lifetime, raising money through donated artwork and percentage donations from print royalties for numerous foundations and trusts.

 As a shortlisted artist for the David Shepherd Wildlife Artist of the Year (2018) competition, Hunt's work helps raise awareness and 50% of each sale supports the fight against wildlife crime and protect endangered species.

 Hunt regularly exhibited at the National Exhibition of Wildlife Art (NEWA).
-Conservation was as one of its underlying concerns and a donation from the exhibition was made each year to wildlife causes.
+Conservation was one of its underlying concerns and a donation from the exhibition was made each year to wildlife causes.